SichangHe/igem-2022-dku-backup/src/model.md

 ### Overview

-Wet lab results showed that we have successfully expressed 20ipaD on the surface of Yeast.
-Our goal is to describe efficiency of expression and predict the scenario after the drug is released in the patient's jejunal.
+Wet lab results showed that we have successfully expressed 20ipaD on the surface of the yeast.
+Our goal is to describe the efficiency of expression and predict the scenario after the drug is released in the patient's jejunal.

 #### Part 1: Protein expression efficiency

-To describe how efficient is Yeast concerning the expression of 20ipaD, we manually calculated the efficiency by counting the number of Yeast cells that expressed 20ipaD and the total number of Yeast cells (**Figure 1**).Through separated assessments conducted by two individuals, we found that our model has a 31.25% expression rate with a STD of ± 0.75.
+To describe how efficient is yeast concerning the expression of 20ipaD, we manually calculated the efficiency by counting the number of yeast cells that expressed 20ipaD and the total number of yeast cells (**Figure 1**).
+Through separate assessments conducted by two individuals, we found that our model has a 31.25% expression rate with an STD of ± 0.75.

 <img src="https://static.igem.wiki/teams/4161/wiki/fig1-efficiency-expression.png"/>

-**Figure 1** | Fluorescent cells for Yeast cells that obviously expressed 20ipaD.
+**Figure 1** | Fluorescent cells for yeast cells that obviously expressed 20ipaD.
 Dark cells for no or very little expression

 #### Part 2: Prediction of post-medication scenario

-In this section, we want to predict post-medication scenario by using math modeling.
+In this section, we want to predict post-medication scenarios by using math modeling.
-In detail, we want to see how will the number of floating *Shigella* change after the drug release, this will be depending on natural growth of *Shigella*, the binding efficiency of 20ipaD and IpaD, the concentration of Yeast cells, and the survival rate of Yeast cells.
+In detail, we want to see how will the number of floating *Shigella* change after the drug release, this will be depending on natural growth of *Shigella*, the binding efficiency of 20ipaD and IpaD, the concentration of yeast cells, and the survival rate of yeast cells.

-Yeast cells are sealed in micro-capsules made of shellac before being delivered into bodies.
+yeast cells are sealed in micro-capsules made of shellac before being delivered into bodies.
 The pH-dependent solubility that prefers a mild basic environment makes shellac perfect for releasing probiotics in jejunal.

 There are several important assumptions for this model:

-- Each floating Yeast cell carries one 20ipaD;
+- Each floating yeast cell carries one 20ipaD;
 - Each floating *Shigella* cell carries one IpaD;
-- Growth of *Shigella* cultured in BHI (Brian Heart Infusion) medium is similar with the growth of *Shigella* in human's jejunal;
+- Growth of *Shigella* cultured in BHI (Brian Heart Infusion) medium is similar to the growth of *Shigella* in human's jejunal;
 - Each 20ipad binds with one IpaD once;
-- Died Yeast cell cannot display 20ipaD and cannot bind with IpaD;
+- Died yeast cell cannot display 20ipaD and cannot bind with IpaD;
-- Yeast  growth is not considered here since a healthy immune system does not allow overgrowth of the yeast, and the growth of the yeast is very slow in neutral;
+- yeast growth is not considered here since a healthy immune system does not allow overgrowth of the yeast, and the growth of the yeast is very slow in neutral;
-or even slightly alkaline conditions[^Yeast_growth].
+or even slightly alkaline conditions[^yeast_growth].

-Based on these assumptions, the following two equations describe the change in number of *Shigella* and Yeast:
+Based on these assumptions, the following two equations describe the change in the number of *Shigella* and yeast:

 $$
 \frac{\mathrm dL'(t)}{\mathrm dt} = \frac{\mathrm dL(t)}{\mathrm dt} - \beta L(t)D(t)